-I shot this on a whim at my Shrimp Boat Show reception at the Maritime Museum in Biloxi to show some of the curious guests how I do all of my work.
+I shot this image of The Nydia on a whim at my Shrimp Boat Show reception at the Maritime Museum in Biloxi to show some of the curious guests how I do all of my work.
 I bracket (take 3 exposures of every shot and then blend them) and was able to then show then on my camera LCD the different details from the 3 random shots I would be able to use with the process that would not have otherwise been available with a single shot.
 I had no intention of doing anything else other than that in camera demo with them until today when I gave it a run and liked the results!

 The Nydia was built at a shipyard on Biloxi’s back bay around 1898.
 Wood bought it in 1904, and raced it in Mississippi, Alabama and Louisiana.